Democratic Republic of the Congo emergency

 What’s happening in the eastern DRC?

-Escalating conflict is driving record levels of gender-based violence, displacement and hunger in the east of the Democratic Republic of Congo.
+Conflict has driven record levels of gender-based violence, displacement and hunger in the east of the Democratic Republic of the Congo.
+Infrastructure and existing services in the area have been crippled by months of violence.

 The country is on the brink of catastrophe and urgent international action is required.
 UNHCR is part of the large-scale response to internal displacement in eastern DRC.
-It works closely with partners and other stakeholders to provide lifesaving protection, shelter, non-food items and camp coordination services to internally displaced people.
+It works closely with partners to provide lifesaving protection, shelter, non-food items and camp coordination services to internally displaced people.

 What’s causing the violence in the DRC?